 - 60g butter, soft

 - 1 egg

 Put flour, salt and sugar into a bowl and mix.
-Add yeast and mix.
+Add dried yeast or fresh yeast in crumbs and mix.
 Add milk and butter and stir until combined.
 If the dough isn’t stretchy and soft, add a little water.

 Knead dough for 10 minutes by hand or 5 minutes with an electronic device.
 The dough is kneaded enough if you can see a regular pattern of lots of small bubbles inside the dough if you cut it in half.
 These bubbles contain the oxygen the yeast needs in order to prove the dough.